San Diego Brain Injury Attorney

 - A “slip and fall” may not sound very serious, but a slip and fall victim may hit his or her head on the ground, causing a concussion or other serious problem like a skull fracture or contusion.

 Brain damage can occur within minutes after cutting off the flow of oxygen to the brain.
 Doctors and other healthcare professionals must do everything possible to limit the risk of harming their patients.
 Surgeons or other healthcare professionals that cause brain injuries to their patients will likely be liable for the resulting damages.

 Negligence is a very important factor in TBI cases, particularly those involving car and trucking accidents.
 Our San Diego personal injury attorney will review your unique accident and subsequent brain injury during a free consultation.
 If we believe someone acted negligent, we can help fight for compensation of medical bills, loss of wages, emotional damages and more.

 Across the United States, brain injuries occur every 23 seconds.
 In San Diego County alone there are more than 11,000 brain injuries every year.
 These injuries cause incredible difficulties for victims as well as a significant financial strain on the country’s economy.
 Traumatic brain injuries cost more than $56 billion every year, and more than five million American citizens currently live with a permanent disability due to a brain injury.

-What are the Signs of a Brain Injury or TBI?
+Signs of a Brain Injury or TBI

 Not all brain injuries are readily apparent, even when caused by an accident with an obvious head injury.
 An accident victim who has had a closed head injury may not feel symptoms of brain injury immediately.
 Certain symptoms of brain injury should prompt an immediate evaluation for brain damage, and a subsequent call to an San Diego brain injury lawyer.